 Next, our method provides the shortest decomposition for trapped-ion platforms (with any arbitrary selection rules).
 Our result outperforms the average numerical decomposition using \textit{QSearch} method that produces random decomposition on each invocation and takes significantly greater execution time.
 It also outperforms \textit{MQT.Qudits} compilation passes, which produce more transitions and level-swaps for the same unitary.
 For generic unitary, our method is guaranteed to produce $d(d{-}1)/2$ transitions, which is the theoretical upper bound (the number of lower non-diagonal elements in unitary).

-And lastly, we have shown the potential benefits of using either \textit{static} or \textit{adaptive} decomposition.
-Static decomposition is computed once for each platform, which reduces decomposition time during transpilation process.
-On the other hand, adaptive decomposition considers the sparsity pattern of the given unitary matrix and produces a sequence with fewer transitions for several cases, e.g. for $\Gate{X}{}{d}{}$ operation.
+Furthermore, lastly, we have shown the potential benefits of using either \textit{static} or \textit{adaptive} decomposition.
+Static decomposition is computed once for each platform, which reduces decomposition time during the transpilation process.
+On the other hand, adaptive decomposition considers the sparsity pattern of the given unitary matrix and produces a sequence with fewer transitions for several cases, e.g., for the $\Gate{X}{}{d}{}$ operation.

+The total error of single-qudit execution grows with the number of transitions involved.
+The error of single-qudit transition $\varepsilon_{ij}$ is quantified as an operator norm of a difference between the hardware implementation of $\Rp{ij}$ and its theoretical expression in \Cref{eqn:rhpi}.
+Given the sequence of transitions $\mathcal{D}$, we can obtain the estimation for the total error $\varepsilon_{\rm tot}$ of unitary execution:

+Hence, minimizing the number of transitions in decomposition leads to more accurate computations.
+Since our approach produces shorter sequences for many cases, it also performs better in mitigation of execution errors on qudit hardware.
+Moreover, the algorithm is able to choose transition with minimal error $\varepsilon_{ij}$ on the particular steps, if we are able to provide the estimation for transition error beforehand.

 Notably, while \textit{LocAdaPass} produces shorter decomposition for two-qubit gates embedded into the ququart, it also permutes levels virtually.
-This fact makes sense for whole qudit circuit optimization.
-Though, we should permute rows virtually or using level-swaps gates to obtain proper unitary.
+This fact makes sense for optimization of the whole qudit circuit, though we should permute rows virtually or use level-swap gates to obtain proper unitary.
 Potentially, our method can also benefit from virtual level-swaps when it is a part of the whole qudit circuit workflow.